openupthecloud/system/roles/devops-engineer.md

 > ⚠️ **This page is a work in progress!** Why not [support the project by contributing](https://github.com/openupthecloud/system)?

 **Description:** Typically supporting engineering teams with automation, deployment and monitoring type work.
+Similar to a [Cloud Engineer](/system/roles/cloud-engineer.md), except with more focus on automation, and more understanding of the development lifecycle.

 ### Technical Skills